Syntax Highlighter Plugin

 Display Options

-The "Display Options" section provides a number of ways to customize the way your code is displayed.
-The settings available within this group can be helpful for making your code more readable and accessible to others:
+The "Display Options" section provides several ways to customize how your code is displayed.
+The settings available within this group can help make your code more readable and accessible to others:

 - Show line numbers: Enable this feature to number each line of your code.
-This offers readers an easier reference point.
+This offers readers a more accessible reference point.

-- ‘Copy to Clipboard’ button: Allow users to swiftly copy code snippets with just one click.
+- ‘Copy to Clipboard’ button: Allows users to copy code snippets with just one click.

-- Inline color preview: Particularly useful for style sheets, this feature lets readers visualize color codes through an inline preview.
+- Inline color preview: Handy for style sheets, this feature lets readers visualize color codes through an inline preview.

 - Auto linking: Turn URLs and emails within your code into clickable links.